pcal43/fastback/docs/native-git.md

 If for some reason you don't want this, you can disable it by immediately running `/backup set native-git-enabled false`.

-### If you don't hve git
+### If you *don't* have git intsalled

 If you don't have git installed, you'll be told about this when you run `/backup init`.

 If possible, you're strongly encouraged to install it.
 How you do this will depend on your platform.
 There are a ton of resources on the web describing how to do this.
 [Start here](https://github.com/git-lfs/git-lfs/wiki/Installation) and ask google for more help if needed.

-After installing git and git-lfs, you can run `/backup set native-git-enabled true` *if you haven't yet done a backup*.
+After installing git and git-lfs, you can run `/backup set native-git-enabled true` *if you haven't already done a backup*.

 ### Changing `native-git-enabled` if you've already done a backup

-It isn't recommended to enable native support on a world that has already made backups in non-native mode (or vice versa).
+You're strongly discouraged from enabling native support on a world that has already made backups in non-native mode (or vice versa).
 Native and non-native employ different strategies, and mixing them in the same repo may cause performance issues or other problems in the future.

 If you want to change the native setting on a world that you've already backed up, you have three options:

 * Start over: Create a brand new world that you've never backed up
 * Erase backups: delete the `.git` directory from an existing world.
-THIS WILL DELETE ALL BACKUP DATA FOR THAT WORLD.
+  * THIS WILL DELETE ALL BACKUP DATA FOR THAT WORLD.
-* Live dangerously: edit `.git/config` by hand to force a change.
-You may have bad performance in the future if you do this.
+* Live dangerously: edit `.git/config` by hand to force a change to `fastback.native-git-enabled`
+  * YOU MAY HAVE BAD PERFORMANCE OR OTHER PROBLEMS IN THE FUTURE IF YOU DO THIS.

-## Pushing to a remote with native mode enabled
+### Pushing to a remote with native mode enabled

 If you're going to be pushing remote backups with native mode enabled, the server **must** support `git-lfs`.